tds333/stdconfigparser/docu/description.rst

 Still use one section with your module/package name, this is your main configuration section.
 For the other more detailed configuration sections prefix your module name followed by a space.
 The space is the separator.
-Don't use other characters and avoid the ":" in the section.
+Don't use other characters and try to avoid the ":" in the section.

 Example: